LOST GRIDS, OR HOW TO EXPLAIN DIGITAL MEDIA TO A DEAD SOCIALIST >

 < Short Story >

 The project comprises a generative mechanism built from an artistic misuse of digital code.
-A two-step: Images and texts are appropriated from the cultural archive and coupled to form networks of loosely associated image-text pairs.
+A two-step: Images and texts are appropriated from the cultural archive and coupled to form networks of obliquely associated image-text pairs.
 A text is then selected from each network and entered directly into the underlying code-bed of the image with which it has been paired.
-A rupture results in the image, and from this glitch a grid is extracted and then scaled up.
+A rupture results in the image, and from this glitch a grid is extracted and scaled up.
 The relationship between grid as surface and network as depth forms the project's conceptual core:

 The essence of surface and depth: